Tiamarth/Arc-for-Vivaldi/README.md

 Arc for Vivaldi is a custom css file that integrates Vivaldi's UI with [Arc](https://github.com/NicoHood/arc-theme) (or [Arc Grey](https://github.com/eti0/arc-grey-theme)), a popular GTK theme.

+01/20/18 I'm now considering this project "complete."
+I'll probably only update it in the future if a Vivaldi update breaks something, or if someone finds a bug in AFV that I didn't know about.

 ## Features:

 - Use Arc's window buttons even when Native Window is disabled in the settings